 The process begins when the adopting parents file an adoption petition/application in a court with proper jurisdiction.
 The application requires adopting parents to disclose information about their family living situation, finances, age, and lifestyle.

-The next step is the home study.
+The next step is sometimes home study.
 This involves a social worker visiting the home and observing family life, as well as checking the applicants' backgrounds and references.
 This step is quite thorough and time-intensive, and may include the following:

 - Contacting references